-The law is a fundamental part of every transaction; civil and criminal.
+The law is a fundamental part of every transaction; whether civil or criminal.
 Students, whether just coming of age or with significant experience, have a need to learn their legal rights and responsibilities and how to exercise those rights in a professional manner.

-For these reasons, Sam Houston Student Legal and Mediation Services employs a full time attorney dedicated to providing students with individual, confidential, legal consultation.
+For these reasons, Student Legal and Mediation Services employs a full time attorney dedicated to providing students with individual, confidential legal consultations.
 The attorney provides resources for resolution of legal concerns.
 Frequent topics of inquiry include landlord/tenant, family law, consumer protection, criminal, traffic tickets, automobile accidents, and employee rights.

 The office is located on the third floor of the Lowman Student Center (suite 330).
 Appointments can be requested in person, by phone at (936) 294-1717 or electronically at www.shsu.edu/slms.
-We cannot provide counsel on issues involving the university.
+The office does not provide counsel on issues involving the university.